HussainAther/awesome-alternative-splicing/README.md

 # awesome-alternative-splicing
 ## What is this?
-This is a list of software packages (and the people developing these methods) for alternative splicing.
+This is a resource for software and information about alternative splicing.
 [Contributions welcome](https://github.com/hussainather/awesome-alternative-splicing/blob/master/CONTRIBUTING.md)...

 ## Types of alternative splicing
  - Skipped exon or cassette exon (SE): An exon can be retained or spliced out of